Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group: Results

 Thus far we have focused our analysis on the spatial and kinematic coherence of satellite galaxies in our simulations over $\zzerotwo$ ($\sim$2.4 Gyr).
 In this section, we seek to understand if the satellite planes we find are long-lived and stable, or merely transient configurations, across $\zzerofive$ ($\sim5.1$ Gyr, 219 snapshots).
 This longer time baseline allows us to examine the time evolution of satellite plane structures as satellites make multiple orbits around their host.
 A satellite in the inner regions of its host's halo may complete an orbit in under 1 Gyr.
 Satellites in the most outer regions of the host halo take $\sim$3-4 Gyr to undergo a complete orbit.
 We consider a plane to be ``long-lived'' if it persists for $\geq1$ Gyr, lasting for at least one satellite orbital timescale in the inner halo.
 We deem any planar configurations lasting $<1$ Gyr to be ``short-lived'', and we consider those lasting $<500$ Myr to be ``transient'' alignments that do not indicate coherence amongst satellite orbits because they are so short.

 We examine the distribution of plane lifetimes over $\zzerofive$ separately for MW-like planes and generically flattened satellite systems.
-We define MW-like planes as those with plane metric values at or below the upper 68 per cent limits on MW values: RMS height $\leq28$ kpc, axis ratio $\leq0.24$, or orbital pole dispersion $\leq67\degree$. ``Generically'' flattened means having plane metric values: RMS height $\leq54.5$ kpc, axis ratio $\leq0.45$, or orbital pole dispersion $\leq74\degree$, defined by the lower 68 per cent limit on simulation plane metrics during $\zzerotwo$).
+We define MW-like planes as those with plane metric values at or below the upper 68 per cent limits on MW values: RMS height $\leq28$ kpc, axis ratio $\leq0.24$, or orbital pole dispersion $\leq67\degree$.
+We measure MW-like plane lifetimes on the same simulation data in Figure~\ref{fig:mw_completeness_planes}, which includes a correction for seeing through the host disc. `Generically' flattened means having plane metric values: RMS height $\leq48$ kpc, axis ratio $\leq0.39$, or orbital pole dispersion $\leq71\degree$, defined by the lower 68 per cent limit on simulation plane metrics during $\zzerotwo$.
+We measure generic planes on the simulation data presented in Figure~\ref{fig:combined_selections_planes}, which selects the 14 most massive satellites in stellar mass but does not include a correction for seeing through the host disc.
 We measure plane lifetimes ($\Delta t_{\rm plane}$) as the amount of time that a system spends consecutively at or below these plane metric thresholds.
-Whether a satellite system is planar for only a single snapshot ($\sim25$ Myr) or many consecutive snapshots, we count it as a single instance of planarity.
+Whether a satellite system is planar for only a single snapshot ($\lesssim25$ Myr) or many consecutive snapshots, we count it as a single instance of planarity.

 Figure~\ref{fig:plane_lifetimes} shows that for both MW-like and generic planes, most planar instances are transient alignments and many last for just one snapshot ($\Delta t_{\rm plane} < 25\, \rm{Myr}$).
 There are 348 snapshots with MW-like planes in our simulations across all hosts over $\zzerofive$ (219 snapshots per host, 3,066 in total) and amongst all three 3D plane metrics.
 Out of the total 89 separate instances of MW-like planes, most (56) are in kinematic coherence and only one of them lasts for $\gtrsim1 \text{Gyr}$.
 This only occurs for one host, m12b, which also happens to experience a close passage of an LMC-like satellite during that time, that we discuss further in Section~\ref{lmc_subsection}.
 There are 1,796 snapshots and 177 separate instances of generically flattened planes in our simulations.
 Almost all generic planes last $<1$ Gyr, with only a small fraction ($<10$ per cent) of separate instances extending up to 3 Gyr.
 One host, m12f, has a generic kinematic plane lasting 3 Gyr and also experiences an LMC-like passage during this time.
 We conclude that satellite planes in our simulations, regardless of exact plane metric, are typically transient alignments that do not indicate a long-lived orbiting satellite structure, though the presence of LMC-like satellites can lead to longer-lived planes.